FanWangEcon/R4Econ/README.md

 This is a work-in-progress [website](https://fanwangecon.github.io/R4Econ/) consisting of support files for doing Panel Data Statistics/Econometrics Analysis.
 Materials gathered from various [projects](https://fanwangecon.github.io/research) in which R code is used.
 Files are from [**Fan**](https://fanwangecon.github.io/)'s [R4Econ](https://github.com/FanWangEcon/R4Econ) repository.

 R files are linked below by section.
 Some R functions are in the R4Econ package (see [Reference](https://fanwangecon.github.io/R4Econ/reference/index.html)), others are outside of the R folder.
-Some are functions, other are tutorial examples.
-To use all files, clone the repository.
-For functions not in R folder, source the [preamble.R](https://github.com/FanWangEcon/R4Econ/blob/master/preamble.R) file.
-Files in R folder have documentations and examples, see the reference link.
-Some files also have examples/instructions created using Jupyter notebooks and are shown as HTML files.
 See [here](gitsetup.md) for Github set up.

 ```
 # To Install only the Programs in the R folder of the R4Econ Repository